 Arrive before 10 AM for the best experience.
 Fewer crowds, cooler hiking temperatures, and beautiful light for photos.
 By noon, day-trippers arrive and it's a different experience.

-Taxi vs Tour: How to Get to Paradise Valley
+How to get to Paradise Valley from Agadir

 If you are deciding between a taxi, self-drive, or a guided option, the real question is not only price.
 It is how much uncertainty you want on the day.
 Paradise Valley is one of those routes where pickup, waiting time, parking, and current water conditions can change the value equation quickly.